Gautam0211/Razorpay_AI_Chargeback_Evidence_Responder/README.md

 - Threshold selection
 - Final decision-margin selection

-The threshold is selected using validation data.
+The threshold is selected using validation data only, via an explicit cost-minimization sweep (not accuracy/F1), compared against F1-optimal and Youden's J before final selection.

-## Golden Answers
+### Golden Answers

 `golden_answers.csv` acts as an offline evaluation/answer key.

-It contains information used to evaluate synthetic outcomes and retrieval expectations.
+It contains the hidden `true_win_probability` generating formula's output, the sampled `outcome_true` label, the correct retrieval chunk mapping, and the expected agentic trajectory per case.

-These fields are not exposed to the runtime LLM or decision logic as case evidence.
+These fields are not exposed to the runtime pipeline, LLM, or decision logic as case evidence — they are read only by offline evaluation scripts.

-## Unknown Reason-Code Cases
+### Unknown Reason-Code Cases

 `other_unclassified` cases are intentionally excluded from supervised model training/evaluation because there is no corresponding rulebook entry.

-This provides an explicit edge case for fallback behavior rather than silently fabricating a rule.
+This provides an explicit edge case for fallback behavior rather than silently fabricating a rule — retrieval returns "no rule found" by construction (the reason code has zero matching chunks), and the pipeline routes straight to manual review without ever invoking the LLM.

 ---

-# Security and Privacy
+## Security and Privacy

 The project is designed around synthetic data for the hackathon.